-To the best knowledge of the Directors, save and except that Ms. Fung is the spouse of Mr. Lo, there was no other relationship (including financial, business, family or other material/relevant relationship) among members of the Board.
+To the best knowledge of the Directors, save and except that Ms. Fung is the spouse of Mr. Lo, and Mr. Li is the son-in-law of Mr. Lo and Ms. Fung, there was no other relationship (including financial, business, family or other material/relevant relationship) among members of the Board.